freeCodeCamp/freeCodeCamp/guide/english/c/basic-networking/index.md

 ## Basics of Socket Programming

 Socket programming is a way of connecting two nodes on a network to communicate with each other.
-One socket (node) listens on a particular port at an IP, while another socket reaches out to the other to form a connection.
+One socket(node) listens on a particular port at an IP, while other socket reaches out to the other to form a connection.
 Server forms the listener socket while client reaches out to the server.

+## Types of Sockets
+There are two widely used socket types, stream sockets, and datagram sockets.
+Stream sockets treat communications as a continuous stream of characters, while datagram sockets have to read entire messages at once.
+Each uses its own communciations protocol.
+Stream sockets use TCP (Transmission Control Protocol), which is a reliable, stream oriented protocol, and datagram sockets use UDP (Unix Datagram Protocol), which is unreliable and message oriented.

+## Difference between stream and datagram sockets
+1.Datagrams are unreliable, which means that if a packet of information gets lost somewhere in the Internet, the sender is not told (and of course the receiver does not know about the existence of the message).
+In contrast, with a stream socket, the underlying TCP protocol will detect that a message was lost because it was not acknowledged, and it will be retransmitted without the process at either end knowing about this.
+2.Message boundaries are preserved in datagram sockets.
+If the sender sends a datagram of 100 bytes, the receiver must read all 100 bytes at once.
+This can be contrasted with a stream socket, where if the sender wrote a 100 byte message, the receiver could read it in two chunks of 50 bytes or 100 chunks of one byte.
+3.The communication is done using special system calls sendto() and receivefrom() rather than the more generic read() and write().
+4.There is a lot less overhead associated with a datagram socket because connections do not need to be established and broken down, and packets do not need to be acknowledged.
+This is why datagram sockets are often used when the service to be provided is short, such as a time-of-day service.

 ## I have Socket...
 Now what?